Co-Founder and CEO

 Co-Founder and COO

-Irina spent the first 15 years of her career performing investment research and due diligence for institutional investors, such as Metropolitan Life Insurance, YMCA Retirement Fund, and The Juilliard School endowment.
-In 2015, Irina joined Artivest, a fintech startup, which propelled her into the world of startups.
-After spending two years with Artivest, Irina left to start her own consulting firm, cultivating growth for seed-stage companies.
-Irina has worked with fintech, life sciences, consumer, and social media companies.
+Prior to joining HomeoLux, Irina spent 15 years leading investment research and due diligence for institutional investors.
+Irina ran investment research at a FinTech startup, which propelled her into the world of entrepreneurship.
+Irina founded her own consulting firm, cultivating growth for seed-stage companies.

+Irina has worked with FinTech, MedTech, life sciences, consumer, and social media companies.

 Irina holds a BS in finance from Rutgers University School of Business and an MBA from the Stern School of Business, New York University.
 She is passionate about providing education and growth opportunities to low-income communities and has volunteered for iMentor and Upwardly Global.

 Chief Knowledge Officer

 As Chief Knowledge Officer Veronica Price oversees knowledge management for HomeoLux ensuring that the company effectively leverages current and emerging research and resources.
 Veronica also shares the company’s motivation to battle cognitive decline as a caregiver of a loved one with Alzheimer’s disease.

 Veronica brings to HomeoLux an education in neurobiology and 20+ years of diverse business experience in start-ups, corporations, and nonprofits.
 Prior to HomeoLux, Veronica has focused on entrepreneur training, program pilots, and developing new markets, as well as advising organizations on innovation strategy.
 A serial entrepreneur in her own right, Veronica ran a successful business for more than 10 years.